jepersson/jepersson.github.io/_posts/2017-07-02-p3-street-cleaning.md

 grouping together values such as "version", "changeset", "timestamp", "user", and "uid".

-Lastly,we also want to convert the positional coordinates from two separate "lat" and "lon" key value pairs into one single "pos" entry containing a list with the "lat" and "lon" values.
+Lastly, we also want to convert the positional coordinates from two separate "lat" and "lon" key value pairs into one single "pos" entry containing a list with the "lat" and "lon" values.